 Today, we see that the mess that is labeled “College Football ‘Playoff'” hasn’t changed.
 It still remains a bungled, bogus joke that is touted by sport’s analysts as, “the best system we can think of“.

-Even professional sports has a system where the teams that finished first or second in their division are rewarded with the opportunity to continue playing for a coveted, (albeit pathetic), championship.
+Even high school and peewee football leagues have a system where the teams that finished first or second in their division are rewarded with the opportunity to continue playing for a coveted, albeit pathetic, championship.